kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 ```
 The first argument is a text string describing the purpose of the test suite.
 Try changing the text, for example from "*Storage*" into "*Automated testing Storage smart contract*".

-Then in the Main Panel text editor select the tab "1_Storage.sol", change the NatSpec comment `@custom:dev-run-scripts` into
+Then in the Main Panel text editor select the tab "1_Storage.sol", change the NatSpec comment `@custom:dev-run-scripts ./scripts/deploy_with_ethers.ts` into
 ``` javascript
  * @custom:dev-run-script ./tests/storage.test.js
 ```